KlaytonHutchins/klaytonhutchins.github.io/notes/java2/MapInterface/map-when.md

+---
+layout: default
+title: When to Use a `Map`
+---

 ## When to Use a `Map`

 The case for using a `Map` hinges on lookup: knowing something (a key) and using it to quickly find something else (a value).